-About: My Style
+My First Style

 Early in my learning phase the idea of an artist having a trademark style or brand was introduced.
 With each ensuing workshop, I searched for that elusive “artistic style” that would eventually become my own.
 Then I found it.

-In mid-July 2017, five months into my artistic journey – learning every method thought to help improve my craft – I signed up for a 2-day workshop for Intuitive Painting.
+In mid-July 2017, five months into my artistic journey – learning new methods to improve my craft – I took a two-day workshop for Intuitive Painting.
+The Intuitive Painting class had a unique approach: each of us focusing on our own creative journey making marks on the canvases and connecting more authentically with ourselves through personal expression.
 During that workshop, I was fascinated by the process of abstract mark making.
 The experience of bringing hidden images into existence from within the abstract was magical.

 Throughout the process I was asked "when will it be done?" or "how will you know when it's done?" the best answer I could give was "when it's done" and "I will just know".

 When I paint, it is akin to a spiritual connection to my work, I see but I don't just depend on my eyes.
 I feel it at a much deeper level.
-When I look at the piece and experience a rush from deep within my heart and soul I know it is right.
+When I look at the piece and experience a rush from deep within my heart and soul, I know it is right.

 I named that first painting Epiphany because while working on it I felt as if I was coming into my own, and realized this was not only my calling - I had finally found my artistic style.

 One last thought